Drolpik/Chat_app/README.md

 # Chat App
 The application is used to chat with other people by sending messages in real time.
 The added Firebase allows user to sign in using Google, Facebook or Github.
+There are also two themes in the app: light and dark.
 ## Installation and Setup Instructions
 * Clone this repository
 * <code>npm install</code> to install all required dependencies